Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Conceptual Framework

 Within the scope of this work, \textit{player data} refers to any information used as input to a player experience model, regardless of whether it is collected before, during, or after gameplay.
 This data provides the foundation upon which adaptive systems build their understanding of player behavior, affective states, or preferences.

 To provide a consistent framing for the review and analysis that follows, this work categorizes player data into the following types:

 \begin{itemize} \item \textbf{Game telemetry:} Includes data derived from the game system, comprising both gameplay metrics (e.g., in-game actions, performance indicators) and game context (e.g., triggered events, scene content).
-These two forms of data are often intertwined and not easily separable in practice. \item \textbf{Physiological data:} Covers biosignals such as electrodermal activity (EDA), heart rate (HR), electromyography (EMG), respiration, electroencephalography (EEG), and related measures. \item \textbf{Questionnaires:} Includes self-reported information from players, typically collected pre- or post-play, and intended to reflect preferences, emotional states, or subjective evaluations. \item \textbf{Bodily expressions:} Refers to observable expressions of affect through modalities such as speech, facial expressions, body posture, or head movement. \item \textbf{Peripheral input:} Includes data from standard input devices such as keyboards, mice, or controllers, which can reflect patterns of player interaction. \item \textbf{Third-person annotations:} Labels or assessments made by external observers or experts regarding the player's behavior or experience. \end{itemize}
+These two forms of data are often intertwined and not easily separable in practice. \item \textbf{Physiological data:} Covers biosignals such as electrodermal activity (EDA), heart rate (HR), electromyography (EMG), respiration, electroencephalography (EEG), and related measures. \item \textbf{Questionnaires:} Includes self-reported information from players, typically collected pre- or post-play, and intended to reflect preferences, emotional states, or subjective evaluations. \item \textbf{Bodily expressions:} Refers to observable expressions of affect through modalities such as speech, facial expressions, body posture, or head movement. \item \textbf{Peripheral input:} Low-level interaction signals captured from standard input devices such as keyboards, mice, graphics tablets, touchscreens, or controllers, before or apart from game-level interpretation. \item \textbf{Third-person annotations:} Labels or assessments made by external observers or experts regarding the player's behavior or experience. \end{itemize}

-These categories partially reflect the typology proposed by Yannakakis and Togelius~\cite{yannakakis2018artificial}, who identify four main input types for player models: (1) gameplay data, (2) objective data (e.g., physiology, speech, and body movements), (3) game context, and (4) static player profile information.
-However, some differences in interpretation are necessary for the purposes of this review.
+These categories partially reflect the typology proposed by Yannakakis and Togelius~\cite{yannakakis2018artificial}, who distinguish gameplay data, objective data, game context, and static player profile information.
+For this review, gameplay data and game context are grouped under game telemetry because many selected studies do not report enough detail to separate them reliably.

-First, gameplay data and game context data are treated together under the umbrella of \textit{game telemetry}, as distinguishing between them is often challenging due to the limited detail provided in many studies regarding the specific game data employed.
-Second, the broad category of objective data is divided here into distinct types---\textit{physiological data}, \textit{bodily expressions}, and \textit{peripheral input}---to reflect the variety of sensing modalities and their relevance to affective and behavioral modeling.
+The broad category of objective data is divided into physiological data, bodily expressions, and peripheral input to reflect differences in sensing modality and relevance to affective or behavioral modeling.
+Questionnaires and third-person annotations are treated separately because they often provide self-report, observer-based, or contextual labels rather than continuous in-game signals.